-As a deputy, you’ll be authorised by the Court of Protection to make decisions on their behalf.
+As a deputy, you’ll have authorisation by the Court of Protection to make decisions on their behalf.

 There are two types of deputy.

-Find out more about becoming a deputy at www.gov.uk .
+Find out more about becoming a deputy on the Government website page ‘Becoming a deputy’.

-You can apply for the right to deal with the benefits of someone who cannot manage their own affairs because they lack the capacity to do so or are severely disabled.
+You can apply for the right to deal with the benefits of someone who cannot manage their own affairs.
+This could be because they lack the capacity to do so or have a disability.